Classes and SeminarsModern Herbal MedicineAbout UsContact UsJoin Us

 Kitchener Chinese Medicine and Acupuncture Center/clinic

 The center is located at the back of Grand River Hospital of Kitchener at Park Street.
 The clinic is small in comparison with the headquarters but compact and modern.
-The doctor in charge is Professor Sun, a Ph.D. of Chinese Medicine of Shanghai University.
-She is a specialist in acupuncture and have unique experiences in pain management, depression and stoke.
+The Practitioner in charge is Wang.
+She is focus in acupuncture and have unique experiences in pain management, depression and stoke.
 She is fluent in English.

 The center is located at the center of Peel region providing easy access from the Cities of Mississauga, Brampton, Oakville and Etobicoke.
 It provides a complete solution in modern Chinese medicine, including acupuncture, moxibustion, herbal medicine, nutrition/food therapy, acupressure, and cupping.

-The center also carries Chinese health products such as teas, patent medicines, Ginsang and manhy other health-care products
+The center also carries Chinese health products such as teas, patent medicines, Ginsang and many other health-care products

 Our Services :